DaveBackus/Data_Bootcamp_Book/intro.md

 R would be our second choice for data work after Python.
 Like Python, it's free.
 It's the leading program among professional statisticians and has lots of  packages (add-ons) for data analysis.
 It's a great program, and it does lots of things, but it's not a general-purpose programming language.
 If you want to try it out, let us know, we can point you to some resources.
 The wildly popular [Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/), for example, combines R with an introduction to modern statistical methods.

 Python is our first choice.
-Although it's a general purpose language, we'll use it for data work, where it has become an able competitor to R. Our focus is economic and financial data, but the same methods can be applied to data from any source, including proprietary data at your company.
+Although it's a general purpose language, we'll use it for data work, where it has become an able competitor to R. Our focus is economic and financial data, but the same methods can be applied to data from any source, including proprietary business data.
 One of our former students is using it to study patterns of survival on the [Titanic](http://www.kaggle.com/c/titanic-gettingStarted) and Neilsen television ratings.
 Another is using it to [process text](http://www.nltk.org/) from news sources and analyst reports.
 Thanks to hedge fund [AQR and others](http://pandas.pydata.org/community.html#history-of-development), the data-analytic toolsets in Python now rival stat-focused languages like R.

 That's our opinion anyway, but see also [this discussion](http://quant-econ.net/about_lectures.html#how-about-other-languages) from our friends Tom Sargent and John Stachurski.
 Or [this one](http://www.dataschool.io/python-or-r-for-data-science/) from Kevin Markham.
 Or this [exchange](http://www.quora.com/Which-is-better-for-data-analysis-R-or-Python) on Quora.

 ## Everyone likes Python

 Python isn't just a useful language, it's one people like.
-We're talking about programmers here, for the most part, but even us novices find that it has a casual simplicity and elegance that makes coding fun.
+We're talking about programmers here, for the most part, but even us novices find that its casual simplicity makes coding fun.
 See, for example, this classic [xkcd cartoon](https://xkcd.com/353/).

 Paul Ford [puts it this way](http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/):